-The directors have reviewed the Group's cash flow projections prepared by the management.
-The cash flow projections cover a period of not less than twelve months from 31 March 2020.
-The directors are of the opinion that, taking into account (i) the above-mentioned plans and measures on the Group's operations; and (ii) relief of financing cash outflows pressure as a result of set-off and extension of promissory notes and waiver of coupon interest of promissory notes, the Group would have sufficient working capital to finance its operations and to meet its financial obligations as and when they fall due within the next twelve months from 31 March 2020.
-Accordingly, the directors are of the opinion that it is appropriate to prepare the consolidated financial statements for the year ended 31 March 2020 on a going concern basis.
+The directors are of the opinion that, taking into account (i) the above-mentioned plans and measures on the Group's operations; (ii) the ability to generate operating cash flow from the Group's cryptocurrency mining activities and (iii) successful negotiation with the Group's creditors to extend the repayment date, the Group would have sufficient working capital to finance its operations and to meet its financial obligations as and when they fall due.
+Accordingly, the directors are of the opinion that it is appropriate to prepare the consolidated financial statements for the year ended 31 March 2021 on a going concern basis.